SnackBot: The Internet Connected Candy Machine

 During the 2013 Bay Area Maker Faire, Electric Imp distributed an astonishing 40-plus pounds of M&Ms with our Internet-connected SnackBot.
 We used an iPhone to dispense the candy to anyone who came up and asked us a question.
 Hundreds of attendees loved it, so we decided to share how we built it.

 Our SnackBot is based around the Electric Imp, a hardware, software and cloud-based platform that makes it easy to connect just about anything to the Internet.
-If you are new to Electric Imp, you can check out our Instructables on Getting Started With the Electric Imp, which will guide you through the process of getting your imp online and running some basic code.
+If you are new to Electric Imp, you can check out on Instructables.

 Foam tape (or other adhesive)

 April Breakout Board

 10KΩ (or higher) resistor

 Step 1: Disassembling the SnackManThe first thing we need to do is disassemble the SnackMan.
 We're going to take out (almost) all of the electronics and replace them with an April boar, and the NFET.

 - Remove the clear plastic dome by pressing the button on front of the SnackMan.